Interpreting Lambda Calculus in Domain-Valued Random Variables

 We show that untyped $\lambda$-calculus can be interpreted in domain-valued random variables.
 In order to employ the theory of Boolean-valued sets, for most of the article we actually use the Boolean-valued power set rather than random variables, and then show that there is an isomorphism between the two at the end.
-We focus on the reflexive domain construction rather than the language and its semantics; it is the completely Boolean-valued reconstruction of domain theory that we feel is the interesting contribution of the present paper.
+We focus on the reflexive domain construction rather than the language and its semantics.

+We are then able to generalize this way of doing things to random variables valued in an arbitrary dcpo with countable base.

+The main contribution of this paper is the completely Boolean-valued reconstruction of domain theory.
 The notion of equality has to be interpreted in the Boolean algebra and when we say that an equation is valid in the model we mean that its interpretation is the top element of the domain.

-What makes the theory of Boolean-valued sets necessary is that domain-valued random variables do not form a \emph{continuous} dcpo.
-However, when ``continuous dcpo'' is given its interpretation in Boolean-valued sets, they are.